ryanallen/words-of-my-perfect-teacher/README.md

 This effect is a propensity for the same kind of actions as the original cause.
 If we killed before, we still like to kill; if we stole, we enjoy [taking what is not given](#12-taking-what-is-not-given); and so forth.
 This explains why, for example, certain people from their earliest childhood kill all the insects and flies they see.
 Such a predilection for killing corresponds to similar acts performed in their past lives.
 From the cradle on, each of us acts quite differently, driven by different karmic urges.
 Some enjoy killing, some enjoy stealing, while others again feel no affinity for such actions and enjoy doing good instead.
 All such [tendencies](#tendencies) are the residue of former actions, or in other words [the effect similar to the cause](#22-the-effect-similar-to-the-cause).
 This is why it is said:

 > To see what you have done before, look at what you are now.
-> To see where you are going to be born next, look at what you do now.<sup>81</sup>
+> To see where you are going to be born next, look at what you do now.[^81]

-<details id="81"><summary>Note <sup>81</sup></summary>A slightly different version of this quote is given in Zenkar Rinpoche's edition of the Tibetan text: "To see where you were born before, look at what you are now.
-To see where you are going to be born next, look at what you do now.
-</details><br>

 The same is true for animals, too.
 The instinct of animals such as falcons and wolves to kill, or of mice to steal, is in each case an effect similar to, and caused by, their former actions.